cvandend/plexmon/README.md

 This script assumes that you are using the NiceHash QuickMiner on a Windows system.

-Using and tweaked version of `nicehash.py` from:
+Using a tweaked version of `nicehash.py` from:

 https://github.com/nicehash/rest-clients-demo